weimeilin79/gs-redpanda-k8s/mm2-1-replication/step2.md

 Inside, you'll find three services:

-*redpanda-0*: This is the broker's name.
+_*redpanda-0*_: This is the broker's name.
 In this lab, because of limited resources, we're just spinning up a single broker.
 But remember, in a real-world setup, you'd have multiple brokers for high availability, fault tolerance, and better scaling.
-*redpanda-console*: This links to the Redpanda Console, which is the official UI for Redpanda.
+_*redpanda-console*_: This links to the Redpanda Console, which is the official UI for Redpanda.
-*connector*: This Docker image is used to set up managed connectors for Redpanda.
+_*connect*_: This Docker image is used to set up managed connectors for Redpanda.

 Alright, it's time to get these services going.
 Kick them off with the following command:
 ```